Mahe94/mahe94.github.io/_projects/5_project.md

 description: Structural, algorithmic, and complexity-theoretic questions in lattice theory
 img: assets/img/lattices.png
 importance: 6
-category: Work
+category: Past Projects
 related_publications: true
 bibliography_query: "@*[project_lattice=true]"
 ---

 {% include figure.html path="assets/img/lattices.png" class="img-fluid rounded z-depth-1" %}

-Lattices are fundamental mathematical objects with deep connections to geometry, number theory, algorithms, complexity theory, and cryptography.

-A lattice is a discrete additive subgroup of Euclidean space.
-Equivalently, it can be viewed as the set of all integer linear combinations of a collection of basis vectors.
-Despite this simple definition, lattices exhibit rich geometric structure and give rise to many difficult algorithmic problems.
+## Introduction

+Lattice problems arise whenever discrete arithmetic structure meets continuous geometry.
+That combination shows up in post-quantum cryptography, integer optimization, number-theoretic computation, and high-dimensional algorithm design.
+In practical terms, lattices matter because many modern cryptographic systems rely on the assumption that certain geometric problems on integer point sets remain hard even for very powerful attackers.

+An integer lattice can be viewed as the set of all integer combinations of a chosen basis of vectors.
+But the same lattice can have many very different bases, and that flexibility is exactly where the interesting mathematics begins.
+Some bases are short and well balanced, others are long and skewed, and the geometry of those choices strongly affects what algorithms can or cannot do.
+Even basic-looking questions about extending a vector to a basis or comparing related sublattices can lead to rich structural problems.

-This project studies structural and algorithmic questions about lattices, especially integer lattices such as $\Z^n$, lattice bases, sublattices, and computational problems such as the Closest Vector Problem.
-The broader aim is to understand how geometric properties of lattices influence algorithmic hardness, reductions between lattice problems, and the structure of lattice bases.
+This project studies the geometry and algorithmics of integer lattices, especially the structure of bases, primitive vectors, sublattices, and reductions to classical problems such as the Closest Vector Problem.
+A major theme is that the internal geometry of a lattice is not just background information; it is a source of computational power and computational difficulty.
+Understanding that geometry can reveal both new algorithmic opportunities and new hardness phenomena.

+The motivation is therefore twofold.
+On the one hand, lattice theory provides a clean mathematical language for studying high-dimensional discrete structure.
+On the other hand, it has direct consequences for cryptography, where subtle geometric properties can influence security assumptions and algorithmic attacks.
+This project aims to connect those viewpoints by studying how local structural constraints on bases and sublattices interact with the global complexity of lattice problems.

 ## Motivation

-Lattices play a central role in modern theoretical computer science.

-They are used in the design of post-quantum cryptographic schemes, in algorithms for integer programming and number theory, and in the study of computational hardness.
-Many important lattice problems are believed to be difficult even for quantum computers, which is one of the reasons lattices form a major foundation of post-quantum cryptography.

-At the same time, lattices are also beautiful geometric objects.
-A lattice basis may look very different from another basis of the same lattice, and the geometry of these bases can strongly affect the complexity of algorithmic tasks.
-Understanding which bases exist, how short or long they can be, and how they relate to each other is a fundamental question in lattice theory.

-This project investigates such questions from both structural and computational viewpoints.
-The goal is to understand not only how hard lattice problems are, but also what the internal geometry of lattices reveals about these problems.
+Lattices are central to post-quantum cryptography because many lattice problems are believed to resist both classical and quantum attacks.
+At the same time, lattice algorithms depend strongly on the choice of basis, and small structural changes can make a problem much easier or much harder.

+Studying bases of $\mathbb{Z}^n$, primitive vectors, and sublattice constructions helps connect abstract geometry to the concrete algorithmic questions that arise in cryptography and complexity theory.

 ## Core Questions

-This project focuses on questions such as:

-- What structural properties do bases of $\Z^n$ satisfy?
-- When can a given integer vector be extended to a basis of $\Z^n$?
+- When can a given integer vector be extended to a basis of $\mathbb{Z}^n$?
-- How short can the remaining basis vectors be made after fixing one vector?
+- How much control can we maintain over the lengths and geometry of the remaining basis vectors?
-- How are sublattices related to classical lattice problems such as the Closest Vector Problem?
+- How should sublattice optimization problems be formalized and analyzed?
-- Can new lattice problems be reduced to well-studied problems such as CVP?
+- What is the relationship between new sublattice problems and classical problems such as CVP?
-- What is the computational complexity of finding sublattices satisfying geometric constraints?
-- How do lattice-theoretic properties interact with subset-sum-type and integer-combination problems?
+- Which lattice-theoretic structures are most relevant to algorithm design and cryptographic hardness?

-## Research Direction
+## Main Results

-The project studies several themes in lattice theory and lattice algorithms, including:

-- Bases of the integer lattice $\Z^n$
-- Primitive integer vectors and unimodular matrices
-- Structural properties of lattice bases
-- Sublattice problems
-- The Maximum Distance Sublattice Problem
-- Connections between sublattice problems and the Closest Vector Problem
+- **On the Maximum Distance Sublattice Problem and Closest Vector Problem (2024):** Connects a new sublattice optimization problem to the classical Closest Vector Problem and clarifies their algorithmic relationship.
-- Geometric and algebraic methods in lattice theory
-- Algorithmic questions related to integer combinations and subset-sum-type problems

-The broader aim is to develop a clearer understanding of the relationship between the geometry of lattice bases and the complexity of computational lattice problems.
+- **On the bases of Zn lattice (2022):** Studies how integer vectors extend to bases of $\mathbb{Z}^n$ and what structural constraints these bases satisfy.